richardgourley/django-wagtail-stepbystep/README.md

 8. **Go into the outer mysite directory**

+(You should currently be in 'projectfolder'.
+Navigate to 'projectfolder/mysite' - tou should be in the directory containing the file 'manage.py')

 `cd mysite`

 9. **Wagtail automatically adds a requirements.txt file.
 To check any other requirements are installed enter the following command.**